oddlama/agenix-rekey/README.md

     }
     ```

-4. Deploy you system as usual by using `nixos-rebuild` or your favourite deployment tool.
+4. Deploy your system as usual by using `nixos-rebuild` or your favourite deployment tool.
    In case you need to rekey, you will be prompted to do that as part of a build failure that will be triggered.

    If you are deploying your configuration to remote systems, you need to make sure that